 If a sponsored child is found working on the street or misses school, TIE’s program director in Afghanistan (Qudsia) meets with the family to address any problems.

 Street children are highly motivated to learn.
 They know what it is like to be dependent upon the streets.
 Qudsia serves as an intermediary between the children, their families and their sponsors.
 Qudsia, a mother with three of her own children, is passionate about her work with the street children.

-To become a sponsor simply fill out an Sponsorship Application Form and supply payment for a full year with either credit card or check.
+Click here to learn more about becoming a sponsor: Sponsor a Street Child.
+To proceed with initiating a sponsorship please fill out the Sponsorship Application Form and send it back to us via the US mail or email.
+Additionally we will need the full year payment of $660 by credit card or check; this is a taxable donation!
+Every following year in the month your sponsorship was initiated you will receive a reminder from us that your sponsorship renewal donation is due.
 Periodically, you will receive information and photos about your Afghan student.
 Whenever someone from TIE travels to Afghanistan we hand deliver mail between sponsors and the children they assist.
-Please contact us for more information or to initiate your sponsorship today.
+Please also feel free to contact us directly for more information or to initiate your sponsorship today at email@example.com.

 Become a sponsor of an Afghan Student and impact of his or her life forever!

 For links to more stories about the street children Trust in Education supports:

 - Learn more about a few of the children.